Hydrogen and Helium atoms in strong magnetic fields: Results Discussion

 At the very outset, as a preliminary test of the Hartree-Fock atomic structure software developed as part of this study, we carried out calculations for the binding energy of the $^{1}S_{0}$ singlet state of neutral helium without any magnetic field ($B=0$ case).
 However, in this case the wave function of the configuration of electrons is completely symmetrized with respect to the spatial part of the total wave function while the spins of the two electrons are anti-parallel to each other.
-With these changes Eq.
-(24) was solved using the numerical procedures outlined in \S 4 and the energy reported according to Eq.
+With these changes, Eq.
+(24) was solved using the numerical procedures outlined in \S~\ref{sec:numer} and the energy reported according to Eq.
 (25).
-The runs were carried out for different mesh sizes over the domain and the final eigenvalue is reported after extrapolating to the limit of infinitely fine mesh as described above.
-The eigenvalue obtained using this procedure was 1.4499 au., while the most accurately determined result via numerical techniques thus far is 1.4519 au \cite{Sims2002}.
-The difference is about $2 \times 10^{-3}$ au.
-This was considered to be sufficiently accurate given the fact the calculations carried out as part of this study were single-configuation calculations while the result from Ref.~\cite{Sims2002} is essentially a multi-configuration calculation which is a computationally more intensive method.
+The runs were carried out for different mesh sizes over the domain and the final eigenvalue is reported after extrapolating to the limit of infinitely fine mesh, as described above.
+The eigenvalue obtained using this procedure was 1.4499 $E_{Z\infty}$, while the most accurately determined result via numerical techniques thus far is 1.4519 $E_{Z\infty}$ \cite{Sims2002}.
+The difference is about $2 \times 10^{-3}$ $E_{Z\infty}$.
+This was considered to be sufficiently accurate given the fact that the calculations carried out as part of this study were single-configuration calculations while the result from Ref.~\cite{Sims2002} is essentially a multi-configuration calculation which is a computationally more intensive method.
 Thus, the atomic structure software developed for this study was considered to be sufficiently accurate for the purposes of the current study.
+Additionally, we also calculated the HF energies in the limit of zero magnetic field for the three states of helium considered in this study.
+The energy eigenvalue for the state corresponding to the configuration $1s_02p_{-1}$, with the spins parallel to each other, was computed to be 1.0668 $E_{Z\infty}$, which differs by about $2 \times 10^{-4}$ $E_{Z\infty}$ from accurate calculations including corrections in Ref~\cite{DM98}, wherein they obtained a value of 1.0666 $E_{Z\infty}$.
+The slight difference in the values is due to discretization errors arising from the finite element method employed in the current study.
+We also obtained an estimate for the HF energy of the configuration $1s_02p_{0}$, with the spins parallel to each other, to be 1.0641 $E_{Z\infty}$.
+The difference from the value obtained by researchers in Ref.~\cite{DM98} is about $2.5 \times 10^{-3}$~$E_{Z\infty}$.
+For the third configuration ($1s_03d_{-2}$, with parallel spins) considered in this study, we obtained the energy eigenvalue of the configuration to be 1.0179 $E_{Z\infty}$.
+This is less than the value obtained by the researchers in Ref.~\cite{DM98} by about $9.8 \times 10^{-3}$~$E_{Z\infty}$.
+Since the $d-$orbital is more spread out than the corresponding p-orbital counterparts, it was necessary to sample a greater domain size ($\approx 70 a_{B}$) in the limit of zero magnetic field strength and as a result, due to limitations of computer memory, it was not possible to carry out the calculations at the finest level of mesh refinement.
+Consequently, the difference between the calculated eigenvalue of the present study and that of Ref.~\cite{DM98} is larger.